On pseudo-Anosov autoequivalences: Introduction

 In Appendix \ref{app:ellcurve}, we show that the mass growth rates with respect to the complexity function (Example~\ref{eg:complexity}) and to stability conditions (Example~\ref{eg:stab}) on the derived category of coherent sheaves on elliptic curves coincide.

-{\bf Acknowledgements.} This research was partially conducted during the period SF served as a Clay Research Fellow.
+{\bf Acknowledgements.} We thank Hanwool Bae and Sangjin Lee for pointing out several mistakes in the earlier version of the present article.
+This research was partially conducted during the period SF served as a Clay Research Fellow.
 SF gratefully acknowledges support from the Institute for Advanced Study in Princeton under Grant No. DMS-1638352, and the Mathematical Sciences Research Institute in Berkeley under Grant No. DMS-1440140 during the Fall 2019 semester.
 This material is based upon work supported by the National Science Foundation, as well as grants DMS-1107452, 1107263, 1107367 ``RNMS: Geometric Structures and Representation Varieties'' (the GEAR Network).
 LK was supported by a Simons research grant, NSF DMS 150908, ERC Gemis, DMS-1265230, DMS-1201475 OISE-1242272 PASI.
 Simons collaborative Grant - HMS.
 HSE-grant, HMS and automorphic forms.
 LK is partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
 14.641.31.0001.
 LK was also supported by National Science Fund of Bulgaria, National Scientific Program ``Excellent Research and People for the Development of European Science" (VIHREN), Project No. KP-06-DV-7.
 Finally, we would like to thank an anonymous referee for helpful comments and suggestions.